makinacorpus/makina-states/doc/topics/ssl.rst

-        either a certificate string (full certificate in PEM format) or a path to load a certificate in PEM format or a key inside the mc_ssl.settings.certificates regitry
+        either a certificate string (full certificate in PEM format) or a path to load a certificate in PEM format or a key inside the mc_ssl.settings.certificates regitry (if you need an authority chain, place the certificate first)

     cert_key_string (optional)
         in case of cert_string is neither a certificate inline or a certificate